m-dressler/esite/minify/README.md

-# @awsw/minify
+# @esite/minify

-Optimizes awsw projects by minifying HTML, JavaScript, and CSS files for public deployment.
+Optimizes esite projects by minifying HTML, JavaScript, and CSS files for public deployment.

 ## How to use

-Ensure you have `@awsw/core` installed and add `"minify"` to the `Modules` to your `aws-website-config.yaml` .
+Ensure you have `@esite/core` installed and add `"minify"` to the `Modules` to your `esite.yaml` .

 ## Configurations